“If there was no such thing as language, would we all be saying the same thing?” — Kelly FitzPatrick Silva (Kitchen Philosopher)

 What is the language of justice?

 Our biggest challenge throughout history has been listening to and through difference.
 Wars have been fought over words.
 Perhaps all conflict is over words.
 As we start to engage in these conversations that are needed to heal this planet, we need to understand that we will mess up.
 We will sound stupid.
 We will offend.
-Even the most “woke” along us will put our foot in it.
+Even the most “woke” among us will put our foot in it.
 I’m probably doing it every day because I’m talking.

 But with grace, we can fail and argue progressively.
 We can talk ourselves into a higher way of being and relating.